oracle-livelabs/em-omc/enterprise-manager/emcc/em-monitoring-overview/em-monitoring-overview.md

      ![create new policy page](images/event-compression/create-new-policy-details-blank.png " ")

 16. For our example, you will be creating a compression policy related to target availability events for coherence targets (i.e., Coherence Cluster, Coherence Node, and Coherence Cache).

-Let’s add a name to the policy such as “Target availability events for a coherence cluster and its members”.
-We recommend adding a description for your policy to further distinguish what is does.
-For instance, you can use the following description: “Compress target availability events for a coherence cluster, coherence node and coherence cache occurring within the 60-minute time window”.
+     Add the following polciy name: “**Target availability events for a coherence cluster and its member**”.

+     Add the following description: “**Compress target availability events for a coherence cluster, coherence node and coherence cache occurring within the 60-minute time window**”.

      **Note:** An Oracle Coherence Cluster enables organizations to predictably scale mission-critical applications by providing fast and reliable access to frequently used data.

      ![enter policy name and description](images/event-compression/create-new-policy-name.png " ")

 17. Now let’s move on to the Event Compression Logic sub-section.
-     - First you need to specify the type of events that will be compressed.
+     - First, specify the type of events that will be compressed.
 You can choose the events from an event rule or manually select the event types.
+You can also specify your policy to compress single event types together (e.g., all target availability events) or multiple event types together (e.g., target availability and metric alert events).
 For this lab, you will manually select the events:

-          - This policy is for target availability events so under the field “Events of type”, search for “Target Availability” and choose it.
+          - For "Events of type", search for and select **Target Availability**.

+               - **Note**: This is also where you could specify multiple event types if needed for your policy.

-          - We are also interested in coherence targets so under the field “On targets of type” search the following: “Oracle Coherence Cache”, “Oracle Coherence Cluster” and “Oracle Coherence Node” and choose them.
+          - For "On targets of type", search for and select: **Oracle Coherence Cache**, **Oracle Coherence Cluster**, and **Oracle Coherence Node**.

-          - And finally, for the “With event severity” field, click “Fatal” and “Critical” as these will map to target down and target error events which fall under the target availability umbrella.
+          - For "With event severity", select **Fatal** and **Critical**.

      ![enter compression logic part one](images/event-compression/create-new-policy-logic-part1.png " ")

 18. Now add a time window for these events.
 Change the current time window of 45 minutes to 60 minutes.

      After this, determine the criteria for grouping or compressing the events.
 The Coherence Cluster target is the parent to the Coherence Cache and Node targets.
 So you may want to compress together the events from Coherence Cache and Coherence Node targets that are part of the same Coherence Cluster into one incident.

-Hence, in the “Compress into One incident by” field, choose "same ancestor target type", and in the “select Group type” choose "Oracle Coherence Cluster".
+     Hence, for "Compress into One incident by", select **same ancestor target type**.

+     For "select Group type", select **Oracle Coherence Cluster**.

      ![enter compression logic part two](images/event-compression/create-new-policy-logic-part2.png " ")

 19. We provide default incident messages based on your selection for the event compression logic.
-However, you may modify the default messages as you desire.
-The default variables will be replaced by the corresponding values once the incident is created.
-For example, the %EVENT\_COUNT% variable would be replaced by the number of events in the incident.
+You may modify the default messages as you desire.

      Let’s keep the default message and click Save.

      ![enter incident message](images/event-compression/create-new-policy-incident-message.png " ")

-20. This logic essentially compresses into one incident all target availability events with a fatal or critical severity from the coherence cluster, cache and node targets  if it falls within a 60-minute window.
+20. This logic compresses all target availability events, with a fatal or critical severity from the Coherence Cluster, Coherence Cache and Coherence Node targets if they fall within a 60-minute window, into one incident.

 21. The policy you created will now appear on the Event Compression Policies page in a draft state.
 Notice that the other policies are all under the Published status.
 The published status allows the policy to be used by other administrators.